Emerging Research Leaders Academy

 Presentation of Action Plans and Graduation

-The cohort will present their action plans to peers, department heads and other campus leaders.
+The cohort will present their action plans to peers, department heads, and other campus leaders.
 Certificates of completion will be presented during a celebration reception.

 Eligibility and selection process

 The Emerging Research Leaders Academy is designed for associate professors and newly promoted full professors who have not yet led a large, multi-PI grant or campus initiative.
 Participants should be at least one year post-tenure or equivalent.
-Non-tenure track faculty and research scientists with a record of independent funding as single-PIs and are now looking to lead larger efforts will be fully considered for the cohort. .
+Non-tenure track faculty and research with a record of independent funding as single-PIs and are now looking to lead larger efforts will be fully considered for the cohort.
 Participants must commit to attending the orientation and at least five of the six workshops.

 All nominations must be submitted online by the nominee’s dean, department head, or director.
 Once nominated, the nominee will be asked to complete an application, including a current CV and statement of interest.
+A financial commitment of $500 from the department of each person selected is required to participate in the program.
+This fee will help cover program expenses and materials.

 A selection committee will review the applications and select the cohort of approximately 12-15.
 Applicants will be evaluated based on their commitment to finishing the program (i.e., attending the orientation and at least five of the six workshops) and potential for future leadership.